 SEO can be a beast to tackle, especially when you have a million other priorities.
-However, there is value in nurturing your website’s SEO.
+However, there is value in taking time to improve SEO for your website.
 Making a few small additions can boost your ranking and put more eyes on your business.
-There are many aspects to SEO, so we’ve compiled the most essential ones you can improve today to get you started.
+There are many aspects to SEO, so we’ve compiled the most essential ones you can nurture today to get you started.
 From content writing to fixing those 404 Errors, TruBrand is here to guide you every step of the way.

 1. Valuable Content

-The most important part of any on-page SEO is the content.
+The most important part of any website SEO is the content.
 Good content is built on the intention of providing your reader with valuable information.
 If all your content solely exists to promote your business, people will quickly lose interest, so it’s important to provide a sample of your expertise.
-Additionally, to boost your content’s SEO, you’ll want to include links to reliable and relevant websites as well as include significant keywords.
-Even with those additions, the purpose of your content should always be to help the reader.
+Additionally you’ll want to include links to reliable and relevant websites as well as significant keywords.
+Even with those additions, the purpose of your website should always be to help the reader.

 Here’s a quick checklist to keep in mind as you’re writing content: